Government has Announced: Rent Relief Must be Given!

 "Landlords will be required to reduce rent proportionate to the trading reduction in the tenant's business, through a combination - over the course of the pandemic period - through a combination of waivers of rent and deferrals of rent"

 "Waivers of rent must account for 50 per cent at least, of the reduction in the rental provided to the tenant during that period and deferrals must be covered over the balance of the lease term and in no less period than 12 months" For example, if there is 3 years remaining on the lease, the tenant can cover the costs of the deferrals over the 3 year period.
-If there is only 6 months remaining on a lease, the tenant has 12 months to cover the deferred payments.
+If there are only 6 months remaining on a lease, the tenant has 12 months to cover the deferred payments.

 There will be a binding mediation process between the tenant and the landlord, that is overseen by the states and territory governments.